VSU Internationalization Fund

 - Other important international discretionary projects that support the international mission and recognition of the university (support is limited to 10 percent of FIF)

-Faculty members who receive awards through the FIF need to provide a written report of their funded activity to the Center for International Programs within 30 days after their return to the University.
+Faculty members who receive awards through the FIF need to provide a written report (see FIF Final Report below) of their funded activity to the Center for International Programs within 30 days after their return to the University.

 The awardees are also expected to provide a post-event report a year after the event to inform about project-related special activities, such as attended conferences, organized workshops, seminars, lectures etc. that they personally have provided to the VSU and Valdosta community as a result of the international project completion.